Q&A with Grant Alexander

 Q: Looking back are there projects that stand out for you?

-Winning design awards in NZ, Australia and the US reinforced a sense of belief in my profession and for my team.
+And measurably successful projects, some recognised by design awards in NZ, Australia and the US, reinforce a sense of belief in our profession for all those involved.

 Q: How would you describe your approach to design?